 Options include metal rod to a decor for the kitchen style clocks are available, or a wood stick The Pendulum if the clock is tall enough.
 For the shorter mantle units it will be just a round bob that is usually adjustable for time keeping.

 The hardest on the mantle units.
 To get a The Dial with bezel with glass in convex or flat is ideal, however not always possible.
 If the situation calls for this type of clock dial, you may want to chase a different clock design to make, it is not often it works out well unfortunately.
 The shelf clocks are easier as it has a door that closes with glass in the front, rather than the round brass bezel with dial and glass all in one combination.

 This concludes the Mechanical Clock Kit options.
 Best to call and discuss the clock kits with us at 800 381 7458

 Clockworks.com offers a large variety of clock movements so this is the most easy thing to get.
 However when it comes to some components the resources can get slim on specific requests.
 Clock dials are the hardest part because there are so many shapes sizes and options.
-Such as round, square, hump top with no moon, hump with moon.
-Then you have all sorts of sizes, many of the antique clocks had clock dials that are in a size that is just not made on the market anymore.
-The grandfather clocks back in the day had over sized Clock dials with ships on them, cant get those anymore, as well as many other ones.
-Also you have to wind most clocks (unless they are chain driven) through the dial with a key.
-In other words the dial needs to be drilled out for the specific movement you ordered.
+Such as round dials, square, hump top with no moon, and moon dials.

 It is wise to get the Mechanical Clock Kit before building the clock case.
-Besides it will give an opportunity to set the movement kit up in your work shop to look at, get used too it, and measure for yourself what is needed.
+Best to have the movement kit set up in the work shop to look at, get used too it, and measure what is needed prior to case making.